Auston Matthews: Captaincy (2024–present)

-On August 14, 2024, the Maple Leafs named Matthews as captain, succeeding John Tavares as the 26th captain in franchise history.
+On August 14, 2024, the Maple Leafs named Matthews as the 26th captain in franchise history, succeeding John Tavares.
 Matthews is the franchise’s first American-born captain.
 On April 15, 2025, Matthews scored his 400th career goal in a game against the Buffalo Sabres, becoming the sixth-fastest player to reach the mark.
+He finished the season with 33 goals and 45 assists for 78 points in 67 games.
+In the 2025 playoffs, the Maple Leafs defeated the Ottawa Senators four games to two in the first round.
+In the second round they lost in seven games to the defending Stanley Cup champions the Florida Panthers.
+In game six, Matthews scored the game winning goal in a 2–0 win to take the series to seven games, which they would lose 6–1.